 Symptoms of Oropouche virus infection typically appear within three to 10 days after being bitten by an infected insect.
 The most common symptoms resemble those of other tropical fevers and include sudden onset of high fever, headache, muscle and joint pain, nausea, and dizziness.

 Some patients may also experience a rash, photophobia (sensitivity to light), or neurological symptoms like meningitis in severe cases.
-These symptoms can last from a few days to several weeks, and while most people recover fully within several days to one month, some may experience lingering fatigue or weakness or develop more serious disease.4 Because the symptoms of Oropouche virus overlap with other tropical diseases like dengue or Zika, proper medical evaluation is essential for accurate diagnosis and appropriate treatment.
+These symptoms can last from a few days to several weeks, and while most people recover fully within several days to one month, some may experience lingering fatigue or weakness or develop more serious disease.4 Because the symptoms of the Oropouche virus overlap with other tropical diseases like dengue or Zika, proper medical evaluation is essential for accurate diagnosis and appropriate treatment.

 Diagnosis and Treatment Options for Oropouche Virus

-Diagnosing Oropouche virus can be challenging due to its nonspecific symptoms, which resemble other viral infections such as dengue, chikungunya, and Zika.
+Diagnosing the Oropouche virus can be challenging due to its nonspecific symptoms, which resemble other viral infections such as dengue, chikungunya, and Zika.
 Healthcare providers typically rely on a combination of clinical evaluation and laboratory tests, such as polymerase chain reaction (PCR) or serological tests, to confirm the presence of the virus.

-Currently, there is no specific antiviral treatment for Oropouche virus.
+Currently, there is no specific antiviral treatment for the Oropouche virus.
 Management focuses on relieving symptoms and providing supportive care.5 This may include hydration, pain relief, and fever management.
 In severe cases, hospitalization may be required to monitor and manage complications like meningitis.
 Early diagnosis and supportive care are crucial to reduce the severity of symptoms and prevent complications.

 Prevention Strategies: How to Protect Yourself from Oropouche Virus